Environmentalism in music: 2010s-2020s

+2020s–present

+Billie Eilish's first album featured the song "All Good Girls Go to Hell," which was meant to bring attention to humans inability to stop climate change.
+It came out in the aftermath of a series of forest fires which is what the song was mainly targeted at.

+The 1975's track "The 1975" is entirely dedicated to climate change activist Greta Thunberg.
+This track contains lyrics such as "We are right now in the beginning of a climate and ecological crisis" and "now is not the time for speaking politely or focusing on what we can or cannot say.
+Now is the time to speak clearly."
+Some of these lyrics were taken directly from Thunberg's speeches or press releases.

 By genre

 Blues and gospel

 In the days of the African slave trade to the United States, the role of the environment was closely tied to spirituality and agricultural labor.
 Enslaved generations born in Africa passed down beliefs in divinity, superstition, and human connection to the natural world.
 "Africans believed in the interconnectedness of the human, spiritual, and environmental realms and felt that harm toward or care for one necessarily affected the others."
 These influences were expressed in the form of Spirituals or Gospel music and generally performed in either "praise houses" or in outdoor communion called "brush arbor meetings" or "bush meetings" This style of music was a way to authentically express the black experience in America, which in many ways meant reflecting on suffering.
 In reaction to this, references to heaven in gospel refer to it as a natural or pastoral landscape.

 The Blues which came out of the south at the beginning of the 1900s spoke on the agrarian and impoverished lifestyles of the African American community.
 Firmly grounded in the realities of slavery and the systemic discrimination that followed, the Blues exemplified by artists like Roosevelt Charles was a reflection of rural labor and connection to the land.
 Later versions of the Blues shifted to faster tempos and themes of urban life as communities of colour migrated to cities like Chicago, Detroit, and New York.
 Some historians denote the dukes as an expression of reliance in the face of a continued struggle against white oppression.
 Thereby the Blues derived community amongst the minority in shared experience.
 Geographer Clyde Woods claims that citing artists like Robert Johnson that the Blues as well as Hip-Hop represent sustainability ethics by promoting the ‘co-operative rural and urban land forms’ through communities as sacred outside of their material value.